Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: Applications and examples

 \section{Applications and examples}

-In this section we provide a few examples to which our quantum algorithm can be applied: robust linear and semidefinite programming problems.
-We shall focus on ellipsoidal uncertainty, being the most common model of data uncertainty.
+In this section, we provide a few examples to which our hybrid quantum-classical algorithm can be applied: robust linear and semidefinite programming problems.
+We shall focus on ellipsoidal uncertainty, being the most common model of data uncertainty since it has a simple parametric representation, can be easily handled numerically, and there are probabilistic arguments which allow the replacement of stochastic uncertainty with ellipsoidal deterministic uncertainty (see~\citep{ben1998robust,ben1999robust} for more information).
+Moreover, this choice also allows us to compare our results with that of \cite{Ben-Tal2015a}.